Skip to content

 +-----------+--------------+----------------+

-For example predicate Q defined as
+For example, consider the predicate Q defined as:

 Q("apple" -> 2);